Skip to contents

 Details

-With the delta comparison the difference between two scenarios is obtained by subtraction.
+With the delta comparison approach, the difference between two scenarios is obtained by subtraction.
 The delta approach is suited for all comparison cases, and specifically for comparison of a situation now with a situation in the future.

 Author